gcallah/BookReviews/gerstle.md

 restrictions, Americans would’ve had just as much gasoline as they wished to use at that cost.

+Misery index!

+The problems apparent in the New Deal order opened the door for some other paradigm to take its place, and the one that eventually did was "Neoliberalism."
+(While I think this term is historically accurate, it should be noted that many thinkers characterized as "neoliberals" object to it.)
 Gerstle gives credit (or places the blame?) for birthing neoliberalism to Ludwig von Mises and Friedrich Hayek.
 Certainly he is correct in citing those two men as key figures in the revival of "classical liberalism."
 But then he